About AIDSVu

 Data Caveats

-Data for 2020 should be interpreted with caution due to the COVID-19 pandemic.
+Data for 2020 and 2021 should be interpreted with caution due to the COVID-19 pandemic.

 HIV Surveillance Data: